LunaSare/spring2023-data-science/lectures/week4_lectures.md

   - ignoring files: `.gitignore`
   - directories are not version controlled if they are empty

 ![Stage and commit area](https://swcarpentry.github.io/git-novice/fig/git-staging-area.svg)

+---
-* Exercise:
+* In-class exercise:

-Create a new RStudio project on your computer called bio.
+  1. Create a new RStudio project on your computer called bio.
-Start it as a git repository.
-Write a three-line biography for yourself in a file called me.txt, add and commit your changes Modify one line, add a fourth line.
+  1. Write a three-line biography for yourself in a file called me.txt, add and commit your changes
+  1. Modify one line, add a fourth line.
-Use the git history to describe the differences between the updated state and the original state of your repository.
+  1. Use the git history to describe the differences between the updated state and the original state of your repository.

+---

+Lecture why git?
+  - free
+  - open source
+  - distributed repository system (not centralized)
+  - faster to commit changes locally and offline
+  - staging area
+  - commit messages allow team communication

 **Day 2**